Operator Learning for Robust Stabilization of Linear Markov-Jumping Hyperbolic PDEs: Introduction

 We consider hyperbolic PDE systems with stochastic parameters that are governed by a Markov chain.
-Stability analysis and control problem of Markov-jumping hyperbolic PDEs have been widely investigated~\cite{amin2011exponential,bolzern2006almost,wang2012stochastically,zhang2017stochastic,do2012continuous}.
+Stability analysis and control problem of Markov-jumping hyperbolic PDEs have been widely investigated~\cite{amin2011exponential,bolzern2006almost,wang2012stochastically,zhang2017stochastic,prieur2014stability}.
 The parameters uncertainty is initially represented by switching signals that are defined as a piecewise constant function and right-continuous.
-Prieur~\cite{prieur2014stability} analyzed the stability of the switched linear hyperbolic systems using Lyapunov techniques.
-Amin~\cite{amin2011exponential} derived the exponential stability conditions for discontinuous arbitrary switching of hyperbolic PDEs.
-Both of the stability conditions are obtained by Lyapunov analysis to derive the matrix inequalities.

-For control problems of the first-order Markov-jumping hyperbolic PDE systems, Wang~\cite{wang2012stochastically} developed robust distributed controllers to stochastically exponentially stabilize the system using linear matrix inequalities (LMIs) based on an integral-type Lyapunov functional.
-In~\cite{kong2022prediction}, the authors dealt with the stochastic delays with a Markov chain and then converted the delayed system into a PDE-ODE system and designed the controller to robustly compensate for the stochastic delay using the backstepping method.
-To deal with the stochastic sensor noise, Li~\cite{li2022stabilization} developed a controller to stabilize triangular nonlinear systems and to achieve mean-square stability.

-For application in traffic flow control, authors in~\cite{zhang2017stochastic} designed a boundary feedback law to stochastically exponentially stabilize the traffic flow whose dynamics are governed by conservation laws.
+The author dealt with the stochastic delays and then converted the delayed system into a PDE-ODE system and designed the controller to robustly compensate for the stochastic delay using the backstepping method~\cite{kong2022prediction}.
+For application in traffic flow control, Zhang et al.~\cite{zhang2017stochastic} designed a boundary feedback law to stochastically exponentially stabilize the traffic flow whose dynamics are governed by conservation laws.
 Our previous work investigated the mean-square exponential stability of the mixed-autonomy traffic system with Markov-jumping parameters, and the controller was designed by the backstepping method~\cite{zhang2023mean}.
 However, both the Lyapunov design and the backstepping method for PDEs with parameter uncertainties suffer the high computational cost problem as solving LMIs and backstepping kernels is time-consuming.
 Therefore, it is relevant to adopt machine learning tools to accelerate the computations for controllers that are robust to the parameter uncertainties.